jotech/gapseq/docs/tutorials/yogurt.md

   - *Streptococcus thermophilus* ATCC 19258
     RefSeq: `GCF_010120595.1`
 - Growth media (milk) file: `milk.csv`
-  This growth media is based on the main ingredients described for whole milk (without fatty acids), as listed here: https://frida.fooddata.dk/food/1265?lang=en
+  This growth media is based on the main ingredients described for whole milk (without fatty acids), as listed [here](https://frida.fooddata.dk/food/1265?lang=en).

-*NOTE: All intermediate files produced by the commands below are  stored at the github repository  (https://github.com/Waschina/gapseq.tutorial.data), which you could  download/clone if you wish to start not at the beginning but at a later  step of this tutorial.*
+*NOTE: All intermediate files produced by the commands below are stored at the github repository [gapseq.tutorial.data](https://github.com/Waschina/gapseq.tutorial.data), which you could  download/clone if you wish to start not at the beginning but at a later  step of this tutorial.*